Susan Cummings (heiress): In film and media

 In 2002, this case was the focus of an episode of Dominick Dunne's Power, Privilege, and Justice.
 Entitled "A Scandal in Hunt County," this was the third episode of Season One.

 In 2004, Lisa Pulitzer wrote a book on the case called A Woman Scorned.

 A Biography Channel program about the case included an interview with a young Tareq Salahi, who was a friend of Roberto Villegas.

+April 26, 2017 The Podcast "Small town Murder" Episode 15 "An Heiress & A Brutal Murder in Warrenton, Virginia" was done about the case.

 Susan Cummings' case was featured in an episode of Behind Mansion Walls, and on the Investigation Discovery channel program Vanity Fair Confidential, season 2, episode 8, entitled "Love's Deadly Harness".